-- WARNING!
+- MARNING!
 To prevent electric shock or damage to components, do not attempt to clean your computer while it is turned on.

 - Turn off the computer.

 - Disconnect AC power.

 - Disconnect all powered external devices.

-- ▲ CAUTION: To prevent damage to internal components, do not spray cleaning agents or liquids directly on any computer surface.
-Liquids dripped on the surface can permanently damage internal components.

 Cleaning the display (All-in-Ones or Notebooks)